Filling Out a Claim Form and Receiving Medical Care

 - Keep up-to-date with workers’ compensation information: Workers’ compensation laws can be very complex, so you should be aware of all rules and regulations surrounding them.

 - Speak up if you have concerns: Your employer and claims administrator may be able to resolve your problem if you have any concerns.
 You should never delay in getting help.

 - Information and Assistance Officers: These officers are on duty to answer questions and help injured workers by providing information and forms, but also helping to resolve problems.
 You should check the Government Pages at the front of the white pages of your phone book for contact information.

 - Union: Your union may be able to help you resolve issues.
 They may be able to tell you about other benefits, negotiate changes, and protect you from job discrimination.

 - Representing Yourself: You may be able to prepare your own case and request a hearing before a workers’ compensation judge.

-- Contacting an Attorney You Can Trust: Call a trusted attorney at WTW in California today if you believe you have a workers’ compensation claim and may need assistance.
+- Contacting an Attorney You Can Trust: Call a trusted attorney at Welebir Law in California today if you believe you have a workers’ compensation claim and may need assistance.
 The job of your attorney is to protect your rights, plan a case strategy, and gather information to support your claim.
 They will be able to represent you and get you the compensation you deserve.
 Call today for a consultation.